Gainesville Entrepreneurship & Adversity Program

 Anyone in the community suffering from adverse economic, physical or related circumstances is eligible to participate in the GEAP program.
 Our primary focus is community members who are economically disadvantaged and have a dream of starting and growing a venture, including those who have already started a venture.

 The overall program fee is $600.
 Scholarships will be available to those who are unable to pay.

 Where Do I Start?

-GEAP is a 12-month program that runs from July through June, but you can apply any time during the year.
+GEAP is a 12-month program that begins in September, but you can apply any time during the year.
 To apply, send an email to GEAP.
 In the email message, explain your interest in the program, the kind of business you are trying to start or have already started, and provide contact details including a phone number.

 - Mentoring and Resource Connect: Ongoing.